Tots els canvis s’han desat (All Changes Saved)

 Curating as a reflection of the digital society

-Round table with the participation of Dorothee Richter, Sabine Himmelsbach and Pau Waelder.
+Round table with the participation of Dorothee Richter and Pau Waelder.

 Collective exhibitions of contemporary art and new media tend to reflect on a current issue connected to the multiple ways in which new technologies impact our society and daily life.
-During this round table, three curators with different profiles examine curatorial practice connected to reflections on current society: Dorothee Richter, head of the postgraduate programme in curating at Zurich University of the Arts (ZHdK); Sabine Himmelsbach, director of the Haus der elektronischen Künste Basel; and Pau Waelder, an independent curator specialising in art and new media.
-The round table will include a short presentation by each of the three participants and a discussion moderated by Pau Waelder.
-The session will be in English, with a summary of the subjects to be discussed translated into Spanish and Catalan.
+During this round table, Dorothee Richter, head of the postgraduate programme in curating at Zurich University of the Arts (ZHdK) and Pau Waelder, an independent curator specialising in art and new media, examine curatorial practice connected to reflections on current society.

 Guided tours of the exhibition by the curator